defold/doc/docs/en/manuals/project-settings.md

 Tells the physics engine how to scale the physics worlds in relation to the game world for numerical precision, `0.01`--`1.0`.
 If the value is set to `0.02`, it means that the physics engine will view 50 units as 1 meter ($1 / 0.02$).
 The default value is `1.0`.

 #### Allow Dynamic Transforms
-Check if the physics engine should scale collision objects using the scale of the game objects they belong to.
+Check if the physics engine should scale collision objects using the scale of the game objects they belong to. `true` by default.

 #### Debug Scale
 How big to draw unit objects in physics, like triads and normals, `30` by default.